charlesclz03/flowforge/DOCS/APP_OVERVIEW_AND_FEATURES.md

 ## 🚀 Application Overview

-**FlowForge** is a specialized web application designed to help rappers, poets, and vocalists practice their freestyle skills.
+**Freestyla** is a specialized web application designed to help rappers, poets, and vocalists practice their freestyle skills.
 It creates a focused, high-pressure environment by combining instrumental beats with timed word prompts, forcing users to improvise and improve their lyrical adaptability.

 The app follows a simple but powerful "Hook Model" loop: